 How to Increase Self-Discipline and Control While Trading – Internal Change

 I am not a psychologist.
 This practice won’t cure all your problems, but it may help with specific trading mistakes (and other areas you apply it to).

-I call this practice”Identity Bombardment”.
+I call this practice”Identity Bombardment” or “Identity Work”.
 Try it out.
-It is not the only way to create change, it is just one way that I find works really well for me and others I have used it with.
-But not everyone….possibly because they didn’t believe it would work or they don’t think they need it (the exercise is in conflict with current identity/spiritual beliefs).
+It’s not the only way to create change, it is just one way that I find works really well for me and others I have used it with.
+But not everyone….possibly because they didn’t believe it would work or they don’t think they need it (the exercise is in conflict with their current identity/spiritual beliefs).

 Spend 10 minutes each day, or whenever you find time, to work on your “identity” as a trader.